ksvan/node-red-contrib-verisure/README.md

 DoorWindow: {"deviceLabel":"2JRY 4WTH","area":"Inngang","state":"CLOSE","wired":false,"reportTime":"2018-10-19T17:34:00.000Z"}

+Error: { 'Error': true, 'message': 'No such device' }

 # Security
 Verisure system is quite secure as such, but care should be taken on your side as well when integrating.
 Node-red should be set up with your custom encryption key, that will be used for securing credentials.
 This is done by setting the credentialSecret key in the node-red settings files.
 You should also consider setting up a specific user account on your verisure site, used only for integration, with as few rights as possible.